 The capacity in which the holder of an endorsement for recognition of certificate is authorised to serve shall be identified in the form of endorsement in terms identical to those used in the applicable safe manning documents.

-Subject to the provisions of regulation 1/10 contained in paragraph 5 of sub rule (5) of rule 13, any certificate required by these rules must be kept available in its original form on board the ship on which the holder is serving.
+Subject to the provisions of regulation 1/10 contained in paragraph 5 of sub rule (5) of rule 13 (to check), any certificate required by these rules must be kept available in its original form on board the ship on which the holder is serving.

 The Chief Examiner concerned shall ensure that certificates are issued only to candidates who comply with the requirements of these rules.